 - They are Standard

 As the name suggests, standardized tests are formulated with uniformity in administering, scoring, and interpreting the results.
-All the participants are provided the same tests in the same manner and environment, making it possible to compare the results as a performance standard.
+All the participants are provided with the same tests in the same manner and environment, making it possible to compare the results as a performance standard.
 School leaders can use them to determine struggling students and decide if instructional changes are necessary (Waters, 2021).

 2. They Are Unbiased